16levels/dotfiles/README.md

 Linux Virtualization - [Lima](https://lima-vm.io)

 [^install_starship]: Under macOS I use MacPorts to install.
 Under Linux I use `cargo` in lieu of a package available in the distribution's official repos.
-If necessary, it can be istalled locally with the one-liner: `curl -sS https://starship.rs/install.sh | sh -s -- -y`.
+If necessary, it can be installed locally with the one-liner: `curl -sS https://starship.rs/install.sh | sh -s -- -y`.